Skip to main content Skip to navigation

 PY1-3 Required Advising

-• Please note that if you are more than 15 minutes late, your appointment will be marked as a ‘No-Show’ and you will need to reschedule.
+• If you are more than 15 minutes late, your appointment will be marked as a ‘No-Show’ and you will need to reschedule.

 • If you are feeling ill or exhibiting any symptoms of illness, please reschedule your in-person appointment for another date or switch your in-person appointment to a virtual appointment.
 You can do this on your advisor’s Microsoft Bookings page, and through the confirmation email you receive from Microsoft Bookings 24 hours before your appointment.